ebuchman/blog/content/posts/uoa.md

 if an imbalance between us persists too long.
-And while banks can do simple netting between accounts kept at their own bank, payments between accounts at different banks require them to go another level up the hierarchy, to the Medium of Exchange of bank reserves.
+And while banks can do simple netting between accounts kept at their own bank, payments between accounts at different banks require them to go another level up the hierarchy, to the Medium of Exchange of bank reserves, on the balance sheet of the central bank.
 And so on.

-The point of all this is to demonstrate that access to a higher level of the hierarchy is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level.
+The point of all this is to demonstrate that access to a higher level of the hierarchy - to the medium of exchange - is only necessary in so far asthere are *imbalances* in the payments graph being cleared in the lower level.
 We find here the deep tension between the Unit of Account and the Medium of Exchange - between the elasticity permitted by the Unit of Account and the discipline asserted by the Medium of Exchange.
 The Unit of Account permits us to create computational spaces - our network of balance sheets - where